alsen-ca/yuno-watch/README.md

 Summaries derivated from original logs will be moved at this time to ROTATION_SUB.

 ## Actions
+Core of the package.
+These are the functionalities that work long-term.
+For example rotating the files and making summary every day.
+For these commands to be activated on a repetitive manner, an action must be activated.

-These actions can be called by yuno-watch action [custom-action].
+These actions can be called by yuno action [custom-action].

 For example:

-    yuno-watch action new-folder
+    yuno action new-folder
-    yuno-watch action-rotate-nginx
+    yuno action rotate-nginx
-    yuno-watch action perform-summary
+    yuno action perform-summary

-Do note however, that some actions need to work together in order to work.
+Do note that some actions need to work together in order to work.
 For this a 'depends_on' has been added to the actions

 ### all-actions
 Activates all the possible actions.

-What this includes can be configured from WHICH_ALL_ACTIONS.
+This list of actions can be changed on Configuration WHICH_ALL_ACTIONS.

 ### new-folder
 Creates a monthly folder